 - a.
-As you choose your Case Study, remember that this is an interventions/problem solving case study.
+As you choose your Case Studies, remember that each is an interventions/problem solving case study.
 Case studies that focus on a traditional psychoeducational assessment for eligibility generally are not good choices unless you have put an intervention into place. - b.
-To aid in reviewing your case study, it is helpful if you divide your paper into the four key areas listed below.
+To aid in reviewing your case studies, it is helpful if you divide your presentation into the four key areas listed below.
 Labeling these sections also is helpful. - c.
 As you address each of the required areas, be sure to include discussion about the subparts listed for several of the areas. - d.
-Be sure to proof read and spell check your case study. - e.
+Be sure to proof read and spell check your case studies. - e.
 Be sure that any graphs tables or figures are labeled.